rwxrob/zet/20220403130630/README.md

 JSON really did (for which I am immensely grateful) is save us from XML.
 OMG, what the FUCK were we thinking?!

+I'm feel so free!
+Now I don't have to cringe every time I use the word "object" to describe a mapping (in YAML).
+See, Igny was much more my kind of pedantic asshole than Crockford.
+Besides, since when has JSON had *anything* to do with "JavaScript"?
+Be gone, plague of the 90s.

     #rant #json #yaml #xml